 Throughout the decade following the Gulf War, terrorist attacks had a major impact on CENTCOM forces in the region.
-Faced with attacks such as the 1996 bombing of the Khobar Towers in Kuwait, which killed 19 American airmen, the command launched Operation Desert Focus, designed to relocate U.S. installations to more defensible locations (such as Prince Sultan Air Base in Saudi Arabia), reduce the U.S. forward "footprint" by eliminating nonessential billets, and return dependents to the United States.
+Faced with attacks such as the 1996 bombing of the Khobar Towers in Saudi Arabia, which killed 19 American airmen, the command launched Operation Desert Focus, designed to relocate U.S. installations to more defensible locations (such as Prince Sultan Air Base in Saudi Arabia), reduce the U.S. forward "footprint" by eliminating nonessential billets, and return dependents to the United States.
 In 1998, terrorists attacked the U.S. embassies in Kenya and Tanzania, killing 250 people, including 12 Americans.
 The October 2000 attack on the USS Cole, resulting in the deaths of 17 U.S. sailors, was linked to Osama bin Laden's Al Qaida organization.

 911 - War Against Terrorism